pragma-org/amaru-treasury/journal/ledger.md

 | Delta amount | -16,000 USDM                                                           |
 | Agreement?   | [Plutus Virtual Machine development][agreement_plutus_virtual_machine] |

-Disbursement of 16,000 USDM from the ledger treasury in payment of invoice Sundae Labs CON-36, for the completion of Milestone 1 as per Remunerated Contributor Agreement for _Plutus Virtual Machine V3 implementation & testing_.
+Disbursement of 16,000 USDM from the ledger treasury in payment of invoice from CON-36 Sundae Labs, for the completion of Milestone 1 as per Remunerated Contributor Agreement for _Plutus Virtual Machine Development_

 ---